 The sunflower field came into bloom this week.
 A mere six days ago, the field was nothing but green.
-We obsessively greensunflowerfieldwatch it as the earth begins to make her shift from summer to fall and on Monday morning, JB sent me a text to tell me it was beginning to bloom.
+We obsessively watch it as the earth begins to make her shift from summer to fall and on Monday morning, JB sent me a text to tell me it was beginning to bloom.

 Sure enough, as I drove by this morning on my way to Office Depot for paper, the field was ablaze with yellow and gold beauties.
 I promised myself that I would stop on my way home.